 RESPONSIBILITY #6: You Need To Observe Condo House Rules At All Times

-Once you have accepted the keys for your new condo unit, make sure that the turnover kit given to you has a resident’s manual which includes the condo house rules.
+Once you have accepted the keys for your new condo unit, make sure that the turnover kit given to you has a resident’s manual which includes the residential law and condo house rules.
 Take time to sit down and read the rules diligently.
 Commit to follow every single rule at all times so that you’re assured of a safe, peaceful and orderly everyday condo living.

 RIGHT #7: Your Right To Privacy